brendon/acts_as_list/README.md

  the default value from the database.
 It is your responsibility to correctly manage `positions` values.

 ## Versions
+Version `0.9.0` adds `acts_as_list_no_update` (https://github.com/swanandp/acts_as_list/pull/244) and compatibility with not-null and uniqueness constraints on the database (https://github.com/swanandp/acts_as_list/pull/246).
+These additions shouldn't break compatibility with existing implementations.

 As of version `0.7.5` Rails 5 is supported.

 All versions `0.1.5` onwards require Rails 3.0.x and higher.